azrazainol/SparkMLlib_RandForest_DecTree/README.md

 ### Start Spark

+This part of the code starts the Spark session in Python to use Spark code format so that Python can interact with SQL's functionality.

 ```python
 spark = SparkSession.builder.appName("IrisClassification").getOrCreate()
 ```

 ### Loading Iris Dataset

-Next the Iris dataset is imported into the notebook and converted into a Sprak dataframe:
+Next the Iris dataset is imported into the notebook as a pandas dataframe and converted into a Spark dataframe so that it can be read by Spark:

 ```python
 # Load the Iris dataset